pachyderm/pachyderm/examples/kubeflow/mnist_with_tfjob/README.md

 a1a45ecc348a4e41bfddb2ce32df1475 /data/mnist.npz file 1 minute ago 10.96MiB
 ```

-## Step 3 - Deploy our code (Warning: Mnist example ahead)
+## Step 3 - Deploying code to work with MNIST
 Now that our data is checked in, it's time to deploy some code.
 In the same directory run the following:

 `git clone https://github.com/pachyderm/pachyderm.git && cd pachyderm/examples/kubeflow/mnist-tfjob`

-Next, lets take a look how things are working under the hood.
+Next, let's take a look at how things are working under the hood.
 Below is a snippet of `tfjob.py`

 ```
 # this is the Pachyderm repo & branch we'll copy files from